Heart Defect PFO

 Once a person has had a stroke caused by a clot in the brain, and a PFO is diagnosed with the likelihood of a paradoxical embolism, a closure of the PFO is recommended to avoid future strokes.

-Closure of ASD and PFO
+Closure of PFO

-Interventional closure: The closure is performed in a cardiac catheterization laboratory, known as a cath lab.
+Interventional closure: the closure is performed in a cardiac catheterization laboratory, known as a cath lab.
 Techniques vary between clinics and physicians active in catheter intervention.
 The procedure can be done under local anesthesia, with the support of sleeping medication (sedation) or by general anesthesia and will be performed by a (pediatric) cardiologist.
-A thin tube – a catheter – is inserted into a blood vessel in the groin and guided to the heart.
-The exact size of the PFO or ASD is measured by ultrasound transesophageal echography(TEE), intracardiac echography(ICE) and the surrounding tissue is assessed.
-In many cases of PFO and in most patients with an ASD, the size of the defect is measured exactly by inserting a soft balloon, known as balloon sizing.
-Everything is constantly controlled by X-ray.
-Then the catheter is exchanged for a larger catheter, the delivery sheath.
+A thin tube, i.e., a catheter, is inserted into a blood vessel in the groin and guided to the heart.
+The exact size of the PFO is usually measured by ultrasound transesophageal echography (TEE) or intracardiac echography (ICE) and the surrounding tissue is assessed.
+In many PFO cases, the size of the defect can be measured exactly by inserting a soft balloon.
+This is known as ‘balloon sizing’.
+Everything is constantly controlled through an X-ray, and the thin tube, i.e., the catheter, is exchanged for a larger catheter; the delivery sheath.

 Occluders and airports

-The device will not set-off any metal detectors at an airport security scan.
+The device will not set off any metal detectors at an airport security scan.

 If you have additional questions or need additional information, please contact Occlutech’s service center via email: info@occlutech.com